UKHomeOffice/api-guide-for-developers/README.md

 Method  | Description                                                                                                                |Idempotent?
 ------- | -------------------------------------------------------------------------------------------------------------------------- | -------------
 GET     | Return the resource | Yes
-POST    | Create a new resource based on the data provided, or submit a command                                                        | No
+POST    | Create a new resource based on the data provided in the body, or submit a command                                                        | No
-PUT     | Update / replace a resource or create a named resource, based on the data provided                                                               | Yes
+PUT     | Replace a resource (i.e. updates it) or create a named resource, based on the data provided in the body                                                               | Yes
 DELETE  | Delete a resource                                                                                                           | Yes
 HEAD    | Return metadata of a resource for a GET response                                                                            | Yes
 PATCH   | Apply a partial update to a resource                                                                                        | No

-#### POST
+### POST
 POST operations must support the Location response header to specify the location of any created resource that was not explicitly named, via the Location header.

 Example: the service below allows creation of hosted servers, which will be named by the service: